 Check out the magic of beach Atari (okay this has nothing to do with selling anything.
 It just makes me laugh)….

 The 5200 was a well-intentioned system that was led astray by feature addiction.
 Like many companies they seemed to be so obsessed with adding an extra bullet point to the box that they forgot the main rule of gaming.
 They need to fun.
 The Atari 5200 Super System games may have been fun, but it was difficult to confirm that after soaking my crippled hands in ice water after spending an afternoon playing Pac-man over at my friend’s house.

 Could it have been that simple?
 Change the joystick, sell the system?
-Its hard to tell.
+It is hard to tell.
 The game market was already pretty saturated and most people who had an Atari 2600 didn’t feel it was worth it to pony up money for a new system in the early 80s economic doldrums.
-Their are a lot of “What Ifs” associated with this system.
-Yet I would go out on a fairly sturdy limb and state that if the Atari 5200 Super System had a better controller and allowed for backwards compatibility (and of course Atari had better management), I might be enjoying a game of Dead Rising on my Atari 166400 Super Duper System instead of my XBox 360.
+There are a lot of “What Ifs” associated with this system.
+Yet I would go out on a fairly sturdy limb and state that if the Atari 5200 Super System had a better controller and allowed for backwards compatibility (and of course Atari had better management), I might be enjoying a game of Dead Rising on my Atari 166400 Super Duper System instead of my Xbox 360.